 “Very reachable/available when needed.
 Easy to work with – and to translate M&A issues into simpler language and concepts for non-M&A attorneys.”

 Morris Nichols Arsht & Tunnell, founded in 1930, is considered one of the top firms for restructuring and insolvency work in the Delaware market.
 The firm is also a top firm for M&A in Delaware.
 Based in Wilmington, the firm is a member of TerraLex, a legal network which has over 600 offices in 100 countries.
+Recent work from the firm includes advising their client on an all cash, take private acquisition.

 Full-service international firm Skadden Arps Slate Meagher & Flom was founded in New York in 1948 and this branch remains its headquarters and largest office.
 It has since expanded to 22 offices across three continents.
 In the United States, the firm has offices in Boston, Chicago, Houston, Los Angeles, Palo Alto, Washington DC and Wilmington.